 One of the most well known British Oscar winners of the time was Ray Milland.
 Prior to a lengthy screen career which ran from 1929 to 1985, Ray Milland was in the British Army.
 He was a marksman, a horse rider and an airline pilot.
 Starring with many famous actresses and was Paramount Picture’s highest-paid actor at the time.
 Ray worked with Hollywood A-list names such as Grace Kelly, Lana Turner, and Ginger Rodgers.

 In the early thirties, he moved to America to make movies in Hollywood.
 He returned to Britain after just a few years when the studio did not renew his contract.
 In the later years of his career, Milland focused primarily on directing.

 Olivia de Havilland – 1946

 Movie: To Each His Own

 Older sister of Joan Fontaine born in Tokyo, Japan to British parents.
-Olivia de Havilland appeared in a massive 49 films during her career starting in the late 1930’s.
-She was one of the leading movie starts during the Classical Hollywood period.
+Olivia de Havilland appeared in a massive 49 films during her career starting in the late 1930s.
+She was one of the leading movie stars during the Classical Hollywood period.
 Olivia had a strained relationship with Warner Bros studio that resulting in court action, eventually releasing her from her contract.

 Ronald Colman – 1947